 Inventory of Confederate & Segregationist Symbols

 In September 2020, the Board of Supervisors initiated an inventory of Confederate and segregationist symbols in Loudoun County.
-At a subsequent meeting, on December 15, 2020, the Board approved the creation of an inventory of Confederate and segregationist symbols in Loudoun County.

 Members of the public were invited to participate in an informational informal inventory of roads, buildings, signs and other public infrastructure that memorialize Confederate and segregationist figures or history in Loudoun County by submitting such sites through an online mapping tool.